(I) An Overview of God’s Authority, God’s Righteous Disposition, and God’s Holiness

 The roots of the tree, twisted and tangled, dug deep into the earth.
 Its trunk sheltered the earth from the wind and rain and it stretched out its great branches and protected the earth below it, and the tree did this because the earth is its mother.
 They live together, depend on one another, and they shall never dwell apart …

 So, the story is at an end.
 You may open your eyes now.
 I told a story about a seed, the earth, a tree, the sunlight, the songbirds, and man.
 The story only has a few parts to it.
 What feelings did it give you?
 Having told it this way, do you understand it?
 (We understand.)
 You may talk about your feelings.
 So, what do you feel after hearing this story?
 (It is very moving and it seems to be a story about God and man and that this is the way that He nurtures man, protects man so that afterward man can grow strong.
 When a man becomes a true man he can understand God’s love and return that love to Him.
-God is inextricably close to man.)
+God and man are inextricably close to each other.)
 I shall first tell you, all of the things I mentioned you can see with your own eyes and they can be touched by your own hands; these are real things, not metaphors.
 I want you to go ahead and think about what I discussed.
 Nothing I covered was profound, and there are a few sentences that form the main point of the story.
 (Whether it is a plant or an animal, whether it is a bird or a man, the source of its life is God.)
 What else?
 (Even though the events in the story are things that happen near us, we nonetheless often neglect the rule of God.
 God says it very naturally and it very naturally happens right beside us, yet within that is the rule of God.
 God rules all things and is the source of life for all things.)
-(The words God has spoken are simple, they are there for us to understand and to let us know that it is God’s rule that has arranged all things.)
+(The words God has spoken are simple, they are there for us to understand and to let us know that it is God’s rule that has arranged all matters and things.)
 Is there anything else to add?
 (The story we heard paints a beautiful picture: The seed comes to life and as it grows it experiences the four seasons of the year: spring, summer, fall, and winter.
 The earth is like a mother in the way it nurtures.
 It gives warmth in winter so that the sprout may survive the cold.
 After the sprout has matured into a tree, a ray of sunshine touches upon its branches, bringing the tree much joy.
 We see that among all things of God’s creation, the earth is alive and that it depends on the tree.
 We also see that the sunlight brings so much warmth to the tree, and even though birds are common things to see, we see how the birds, the tree, and the people all come together in harmony.
 When we hear this story this is the feeling we have in our hearts that, actually, all things of God’s creation are alive.)
 Well said!
 Does anyone have anything else to add?
 (In the story as the seed sprouts and grows into a towering tree, we see the wondrous things that God has made.
 God made all things live and depend on one another and they are all connected to one another.
 We see God’s wisdom, His wonder, and we see that all the things God has created serve one another and that He is the source of life for all things.)

 All of the things I just talked about are things you have seen before, like seeds, you know about this, right?
 A seed growing into a tree might not be a process you see in detail, but you know that it is a fact, right?
 (Yes.)
 You know about the earth and the sunlight, right?
 The image of songbirds perching in a tree is a thing all people have seen, right?
 (Yes.)
 And people cooling off in the shade of a tree, you’ve all seen that, right?
 (We have seen that.)
 So what feeling do you get when you see all these examples in one image?
 (Harmony.)
 Do all the examples that exist in this image come from God?
 (Yes.)
 As they come from God, God knows the value and significance of these several examples existing together on the earth.
 When God created all things, He had a plan for each item, and each thing He created shows His intentions and He imbues life in them.
 He created the living environment for mankind, which is discussed in the story we just heard.
 It discussed the interdependence the seed and the earth have; the earth nourishes the seed and the seed is bound to the earth.
 The relationship between these two was predetermined by God from the very beginning, right?
 (Yes.)
 The tree, the sunlight, the songbirds, and man in this image, are they an example of the living environment that God created for mankind?
 (Yes.)
 First, can the tree leave the earth?
 (No.) Can the tree be without sunlight?
 (No.) Then what was God’s purpose for creating the tree, can we say that it was just for the earth?
 Can we say that it was just for the songbirds?
 Can we say that it was just for the people?
 (No.) What is the relationship between them?
 The relationship between them is one of interdependence wherein they cannot be separated.
 The earth, the tree, the sunlight, the songbirds, and the people rely on one another for existence and they nurture one another.
 The tree protects the earth while the earth nurtures the tree; the sunlight provides for the tree, while the tree creates fresh air from the sunlight and helps soothe the earth from the heat of the sunlight.
 Who benefits from this in the end?
 Mankind benefits from this, right?
 (Yes.)
 And this is one of the principles behind why God made the living environment for mankind and one of the primary purposes for it.
 Even though this is a simple picture, we can see God’s wisdom and His intentions.
 Mankind cannot live without the earth, or without trees, or without the songbirds and sunlight, right?
 Even though it was a story, it is a microcosm of God’s creation of the universe and His bestowal of the living environment upon man.